 The American Academy of Pediatric Dentistry (AAPD) recognizes the patient record is an essential component of the delivery of competent and quality oral health care.
 It serves as an information source for the care provider and patient, as well as any authorized third party.
-This guideline will assist the practitioner in assimilating and maintaining an appropriate record addressing many aspects of patient care.
+This guideline will assist the practitioner in assimilating and maintaining a comprehensive, uniform, and organized record addressing patient care.
 However, it is not intended to create a standard of care.